Semi structured reflection every second Tuesday in the park (12pm byo lunch)

 Children are welcome, and will be included in our gathering.

-We acknowledge that “it takes a village” but since we arent a village yet, an adult guardian must accompany all children under 18, and no adults apart from guardians are to be alone with children at any time.
+We acknowledge that “it takes a village” but since we arent a village yet, an adult guardian must accompany all children under 15, and no adults apart from guardians are to be alone with children at any time.
 Jason and Jessi both have current Working with Children Checks.
-There is no fence between the gathering spot and Creek Lane, but there we will be about 20m from that lane.
+There is no fence between the porch where we will gather and Creek Lane, which is about 20m away.

 About Jessi